Ottawa, March 21, 2017

 15. Other documents may facilitate an expeditious resolution of the request, for example, the purchase order or sales contract, commercial invoice and letter of credit.
 In cases where an importer is questioning whether the imported goods are those described in an order or finding of the Tribunal, the evidence to be submitted should include samples of the imported product, product literature/specifications, certificates of specification, and purchase documents describing the goods in detail (for example, purchase order, commercial invoice, etc.).
 In all cases, a copy of the Detailed Adjustment Statement (DAS), showing the “duty paid” stamp, will facilitate verification that the duties have been paid.

-16. For further information on completing the form B2, please refer to Memorandum D17-2-1, Coding of Adjustment Request Forms.
-Also, please refer to the Guide for self-assessing SIMA duties Web page for more information on the SIMA codes and their interpretations.
+16. For further information on completing the form B2, please refer to Memorandum D17-2-1, The Coding, Submission and Processing of Form B2 Canada Customs Adjustment Request.
+Also, please refer to the Guide for self-assessing SIMA duties web page for more information on the SIMA codes and their interpretations.

 Goods of a NAFTA country